top of page

 Women of Magdalene

-After years of serving as a wartime surgeon, Robert Mallory is accustomed to soldiers missing limbs . . .
+After years of serving as a wartime surgeon, Robert Mallory is accustomed to soldiers missing limbs.
+At the Magdalene Ladies Lunatic Asylum, he learns that the women are missing pieces, not of their bodies, but of their lives.

 What Remains